guaix-ucm/pyemir/doc/tutorial_mos/preliminaries.rst

 -----------------------------------

 The interactive plots created by some Numina and PyEmir scripts have been tested using the Qt5Agg backend of matplotlib.
+Nnote that this will require the ``pyqt`` package to be installed in your environment (see for example `the conda instructions to install pyqt <https://anaconda.org/anaconda/pyqt>`_).

 If you want to use the same backend, check that the following line appears in the file ``.matplotlib/matplotlibrc`` (under your home directory):